zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    The empty string is ASCII.

-   :str: The string to examine.
+   :param str: The string to examine.

    :returns: False if any byte value of *str* is greater than 127, and true